Washington State Addiction Resources

 Outpatient programs that are run by the government could be free to you.
 Alternatively, they might be on a sliding scale so you only pay what you can afford.
 Often these programs don’t offer you a high level of care.
 For those going through serious addiction problems, you might need more.
 Also, these programs could be only for those with serious addictions and living under the poverty line.

-There are Intensive Outpatient Programs that give you high quality treatment while charging you less money.
+There are intensive outpatient programs that give you high quality treatment while charging you less money.
 They might be half the cost of an inpatient program because you aren’t paying for food and accommodation.

 The good news is that in most situations, you won’t have to pay out of pocket.
 Thanks to the Affordable Health Care Act, all insurance companies have to offer you some form of coverage for addiction rehab.
 It may be that you can go to inpatient rehab at no cost to you.
 Maybe there are premiums or you have to pay a little bit out of pocket.
 This is dependent on your plan.
 At Northpoint, we are a part of a network of insurance companies.
 Even if you don’t see your company here, please verify your insurance to see if our program is partially or fully covered.

 Northpoint Recovery has an inpatient rehab program in Edmonds, WA.
 We also have two outpatient rehab programs in Washington State.
-Evergreen in Bellevue and Seattle service your addiction recovery needs if you can’t take time away from your life.
+Imagine Bellevue and Seattle service your addiction recovery needs if you can’t take time away from your life.
 While an inpatient rehab in Washington is recommended, you may not be able to commit to a month away from your life.

 At Northpoint Recovery, we care about your recovery.
 We offer you a safe, welcoming environment to heal and grow past your addiction.
 We service all residents in Washington State for addiction.
 Sometimes, you may want to get away from everything and focus solely on your recovery.
 This is where an inpatient program far from home might work for you.